 Then every child within .content–row automatically has the color settings that are accessible on the “Aggie Orange” color.
 For the record, there are not many colors that are accessible on bright orange.

 This approach made building visually rich, accessible pages a one-click no-brainer for content editors.

 I’ve been chasing an elegant solution for multi-scheme color settings for a while.
 It’s a tough, fun problem and I’m always trying to improve my solutions to it.

-The CHHS schemes are kept together in a single settings file – not with the patterns they affect.
+The CHHS schemes are kept together in a single settings file — not with the patterns they affect.
 In a large library, it becomes a very large file.
-It’s not a great experience for the developer that has to edit it.
+It’s not a great experience for the developer who has to edit it.

 Since working on the CHHS project, I’ve found better ways to crack the scheme problem and am working on a blog article to share those solutions.

 Testing and Reviewing

 I used a lot of testing methods to ensure CHHS’s library was accessible.
 Each pattern got a manual test in the WAVE tool, plus a round of automated testing.
 Page templates were automatically tested in the development pipeline with Pa11y CI.

 In addition to our testing, the site was also reviewed by WebAIM.
 They reviewed our wireframes, designs, and front end templates for compliance.
 It was a positive, educational experience that gave me insight into how accessibility standards are set and how they are evaluated.

 We were lucky to have the CHHS team as a client; they were sharp and technically savvy partners.
 We all learned a lot from each other during the process.